 Breast reconstruction surgery following the removal of a breast because of cancer (mastectomy) can be one of the most confidence-inspiring surgeries a woman can undergo.
 The diagnosis of breast cancer can be both frightening and devastating.
-However, with early detection and treatment, and subsequent breast reconstruction in Albany by one of the experienced plastic surgeons at The Plastic Surgery Group, a woman can reclaim her natural shape and restore confidence in her health and appearance.
+However, with early detection and treatment, and subsequent breast reconstruction after mastectomy by one of the experienced Albany plastic surgeons at The Plastic Surgery Group, a woman can have a natural breast shape and improved confidence in her health and her appearance.

 Meet the expertly trained Albany plastic